jolyn-s/ea-servicenow-guide-jolyn-demo/README.md

 - Add the SSH key to your account.

 ## Install the "Legal Intake" Application in ServiceNow
-Installing the Legal Intake app into ServiceNow involves creating a SNOW dev instance (if you don't already have one), creating a new SSH credential to connect to the GitHub repository, and importing the
+Installing the Legal Intake app into ServiceNow involves creating a SNOW dev instance (if you don't already have one), creating a new SSH credential to connect to the GitHub repository, and importing the code from this Github repo into ServiceNow.
 ### Create a ServiceNow developer instance
 - Create an account/login to developer.servicenow.com
 - Create a new developer instance if you don’t have one already